 As a condition of the grant award, all grant recipients must agree to not discriminate in any manner against an employee or grant beneficiary because of race, color, religion, creed, age, sex, marital status, national origin, ancestry, or disability of a qualified individual with a disability.

 Questions

-Grant program questions should be directed to MEA Program Managers Alec Fields (afields@energy.state.md.us or 410-260-2630) or Dean Fisher (dfisher@energy.state.md.us or 410-260-2630).
+Grant program questions should be directed to MEA Program Managers Rory Spangler (rory.spangler@maryland.gov or 410-260-2614) or Dean Fisher (dean.fisher@maryland.gov or 410-260-2630).